rwilson504/Blogger/powerapps-portal-azureb2c-ad-provider/powerapps-portal-azureb2c-ad-provider.md

 | Authentication/OpenIdConnect/AzureAD/Deprecated      | true       |

 ### Google Identity Provider
-Setting up the Google identity provider was easily and the instructions provided worked without any issues.
+Setting up the Google identity provider was easy and the instructions provided worked without any issues.
 See [Set up sign-up and sign-in with a Google account using Azure Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-google?pivots=b2c-user-flow)

 ### Azure AD Provider
 The instructions for [Adding an Azure Active Directory provider to Azure Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-azure-ad-single-tenant?pivots=b2c-user-flow) but there were a few items missing to get it working correctly with Power Apps Portal.

 If you don't complete the additional steps you will end up with users in your B2C who do not have an email address assigned to them.
-Additionally the persons email, first name and last name will not be provided to the portal which will result in the following error screen when new users attempt to register.
+Additionally, the persons email, first name and last name will not be provided to the portal which will result in the following error screen when new users attempt to register.
 ![Email field is required](https://user-images.githubusercontent.com/7444929/148596769-659b9c43-3bfb-42c8-a921-20c99063bfdc.png "Email field is required")

 The first thing we need to do after creating the Azure AD provider app registration is to update the token configuration.
 This will ensure that email, first name, and last name are included correctly in the token.